 First, we’ve ensured that our passwordless authentication is easy to set up and deploy.
 If passwordless is difficult or frustrating to enable, people won’t do it.
 It’s more than easy enough to continue with the status quo.
 Unless the passwordless path is relatively simple to start down and walk along, people won’t take it.
 At Duo, we’ve made sure that testing, deploying and maintaining passwordless in any environment is as easy as possible.

 Second, we want to make it accessible for end users to understand and use.
 While folks may hate the idea of passwords, they’re definitely used to them.
 To make sure there’s minimal friction for end users, Duo will support many device types as passwordless authenticators.
 In addition, the enrollment process will provide easy-to-follow instructions as well as relevant information about the security and privacy properties of our passwordless solution.
 For example, to address concerns about companies storing fingerprints, we inform users that Duo will never store or keep a copy of their biometric.
 This way, end users feel comfortable making the transition to passwordless.

 With each passing month, the promise of passwordless is becoming a reality.
 However, it’s important to remember that even though security professionals, IT administrators, and end users feel ready for passwordless, it’s our responsibility to make it easy to fulfill its promise.
-To learn more about Duo’s approach, explore our Passwordless solution page or sign up to receive the latest updates about our Passwordless solution.
+To learn more about Duo’s approach, explore our Passwordless solution page.

 Duo’s Passwordless Authentication Resources